BALKAN HERITAGE FIELD SCHOOL PROJECT (COURSE) 2014:

 Project Type: field school (expedition).
 Two project versions: Standard and Extended.

 THE STANDARD PROJECT IS SUITABLE FOR STUDENTS, YOUNG SPECIALISTS AND PEOPLE WITH INTERESTS IN EUROPEAN MEDIEVAL STUDIES, ORTHODOX ARCHITECTURE AND ART, FRESCO RESTORATION AND CONSERVATION AS WELL AS PHOTOGRAPHY.

 THE EXTENDED PROJECT IS SUITABLE ALSO FOR THOSE WITH INTEREST IN DIGITAL PHOTOGRAPHY AND DOCUMENTATION OF ARTIFACTS AND ARCHITECTURE AND HAVE SOME FAMILIARITY WITH THE BASIC PRINCIPLES OF PHOTOGRAPHY, DIGITAL SLR CAMERAS AND THOSE WHO ARE COMFORTABLE WITH LEARNING NEW COMPUTER PROGRAMS.

-Period(s): Late Medieval period (fourteenth to seventeenth century)
+Period: Late Medieval period (fourteenth to seventeenth century).

 Nearest Air Terminal: Sofia - don't forget checking the low cost flight options!

+How to get there?
 If participants arrive at either the Sofia airport or bus/train stations, a taxi transfer to the project venue in Bankya may be arranged by request (Please, specify this in your application form!).
 Individual or group transfers' price may vary depending on number of passengers from 10 to 20 EUR.
 Otherwise, participants could use Sofia public transport (bus, subway, train) to reach Bankya.

 Minimum age: 18